ryelle/WP-Dashboard-SVG/readme.md

 A demo of using an SVG sprite for the WordPress admin icons.

-### Outline

-> A quick draft of what should (probably) happen here.
-Note that these things can happen in tandem.
+> What does this process look like?

+SVGs live in the `icons/src` directory, and can be edited directly here.
+(No more waiting for font merges)

-**[Done]** Generate a single SVG sprite using [svgstore](https://www.npmjs.com/package/grunt-svgstore) in Grunt, pulled from the [SVGs of Dashicons](https://github.com/melchoyce/dashicons/tree/master/svg).
-Check out the generated demo (icons/sprite-demo.html) for a quick intro to using the individual SVGs from the sprite.
+Generate a single SVG sprite using [svgstore](https://www.npmjs.com/package/grunt-svgstore) in Grunt, pulled from the source folder. _Check out the generated demo (icons/sprite-demo.html) for a quick intro to using the individual SVGs from the sprite._

-**[In Progress]** Replace the current markup for dashicons in the admin menu with SVG's `use`, so we reference the external SVG sprite.
+Replace the current markup for dashicons in the admin menu with SVG's `use`, so we reference the external SVG sprite.

-Browser test the proof of concept & add in IE fallback

-Build out a demo plugin to test methods of adding pages, as a visual backwards compatibility test.

-Adjust the Dashicons workflow to generate individual SVGs, named the icon name (the filename generates the ID in the sprite). *This may be a multi-step process?*

-Move SVG-ification into core, where menus are generated.

-Clean up CSS around dashicons-the-font (`.dashicons`), and set up for `.dashicon` the SVG.

-Could there also be call for a "`get_icon`" function, which would be simpler than writing out the `<svg>` every time?
-Could also be used to standardize the way `submit_button` was/is.
+Check it out "in action" (static HTML) here: http://ryelle.github.io/WP-Dashboard-SVG/